MicrosoftDocs/fabric-docs/docs/data-science/customer-churn.md

 The event that defines the customer's churn is the closing of the customer's bank account.
 The column `Exited` in the dataset refers to the customer's abandonment.
 Because you don't have much context for these attributes, you can proceed without having background information about the dataset.
 Your aim is to understand how these attributes contribute to the `Exited` status.

 Out of the 10,000 customers, only 2,037 customers (around 20%) left the bank.
 Because of the class imbalance ratio, we recommend generating synthetic data.
-Moreover, confusion matrix accuracy might not be meaningful for imbalanced classification.
+Moreover, the accuracy of a confusion matrix might not be meaningful for imbalanced classification.
 It might be better to also measure the accuracy by using the Area Under the Precision-Recall Curve (AUPRC) metric.

 |CustomerID|Surname|CreditScore|Geography|Gender|Age|Tenure|Balance|NumOfProducts|HasCrCard|IsActiveMember|EstimatedSalary|Exited|
 |---|---|---|---|---|---|---|---|---|---|---|---|---|